qalingo/qalingo-alfresco/README.md

 qalingo-alfresco
 ================

+Alfresco Community is use for :
-Alfresco Community CMS sync with Qalingo (manage home page, product page, product line, etc)
+* CMS sync with Qalingo over CMIS and manage your home page, product page, product line, etc
+* Use as a collaborative tools.
+Forum, Wiki, documents repository for your team (developers and business peoples)